Synergetic Parent Portal

 Changes in Responsibility

-Graham Johnston has been appointed to a new role for 2019 called the Teacher On Duty (the TOD) and will be a student’s first point of call if they wish to speak with a member of staff or if they are sent from class for behaviour reasons.
+Morven Durick has been appointed to the Teacher on Duty (the TOD) role in 2020.
+The TOD will be a student’s first point of call if they wish to speak with a member of staff or if they are sent from class for behaviour reasons.

-Tahlia Boettcher has been appointed as the Year 7 Mathematics, Science, Mandatory Technology and PDHPE Teacher for 2019.
+Tahlia Boettcher has been appointed as a Year 7 English, Art, and PDHPE teacher for 2020.

 The college is currently advertising the following positions:

-If you would like to know more about the requirements of each position, please call the college office on 43231233 and ask for an application pack.
+If you would like to know more about the requirements of this position, please call the college office on 43231233 and ask for an application pack.